awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 ## Quotas<a name="lambda-requirements-see-limits"></a>

 The quotas in this section apply to Lambda@Edge\.
 These quotas are in addition to the default CloudFront and Lambda quotas, which also apply\.
-For the default quotas, see [Quotas](cloudfront-limits.md) in this guide and [Quotas](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) in the *AWS Lambda Developer Guide*\.
+For the Lambda quotas, see [Quotas](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) in the *AWS Lambda Developer Guide*\.

 **Note**
 Lambda dynamically scales capacity in response to increased traffic, within your account’s quotas\.
-For more information, see [Function Scaling](https://docs.aws.amazon.com/lambda/latest/dg/scaling.html) in the *AWS Lambda Developer Guide*\.
+For more information, see [Function scaling](https://docs.aws.amazon.com/lambda/latest/dg/scaling.html) in the *AWS Lambda Developer Guide*\.

 In addition, be aware that there are some other restrictions when using Lambda@Edge functions\.
 For more information, see [Requirements and Restrictions on Lambda Functions](#lambda-requirements-limits)\.